 Browse our outdoor hire range for furniture, heaters, and parasols, or see the full hire catalogue for everything from glassware to catering equipment.

-If you are outside our delivery area in England and Wales, our sister site Expo Direct sells outdoor furniture outright and ships to Scotland too.
+Venues outside our standard delivery zone can use our sister site Expo Direct, which sells outdoor furniture outright and ships to Scotland too.

 Choose from our vast range of catering hire, furniture hire and exhibition hire products.
 Select from the categories listed below or use our great search function above.